JAVI-CC/VUE3-API-client/README.md

 <p align="center"><img src="public/capturas/logo.png" width="400"></p>

-<p>Application made with Vue 3 using Quasar Framework that contains responsive web interface, PWA and exported in APK using Apache Cordova.
+<p>Application made with Vue 3 using Quasar Framework that contains responsive web interface, PWA and exported in APK using Apache Cordova and capacitor.
 The application is connected to an API made in Laravel.<a href="https://laraveljuegosapi.herokuapp.com/api/juegos" target="_blank"> https://laraveljuegosapi.herokuapp.com</a></p>

 <span>Application made with Vue 3 consists of the creation of a CRUD and authentication system that come from a games API and the development of styles using Quasar Framework.
 The application made with Vue 3 contains the following functionalities:</span>